-- What steps do I follow to use hazardous materials in animals?
+- How do I include the use of hazardous materials in my animal care application?

 - AAALAC: Association for the Accreditation and Assessment of Laboratory Animal Care International

-- ACAP: Animal Care Application (online application system name)
+- ACAP: Animal Care Application (the UNC-CH online protocol/application system)

 - IACUC: Institutional Animal Care and Use Committee